lfsmoura/lfsmoura.github.io/schedule.markdown

 ## Why I am giving away free consultations?

-I want to give back and help my fellow LATAM developers to get into crypto.
-The more people building, the better.
-By offering free consultations, I aim to empower more developers and entrepreneurs like you to innovate and succeed in the crypto space.
+I'm not selling you anything.
+I want to learn some skills and help my community, effectively killing two birds with one stone.
+Although that endeavor might result in a business someday, right now, I just want to talk to people and learn about hiring and recruiting.

 ## What to Expect in Your Consultation